Wilstone

-Wilstone is the name of an English village and a reservoir approximately two miles north-west of Tring, Hertfordshire.
+Wilstone is the name of an England village and a reservoir approximately two miles north-west of Tring, Hertfordshire.
 The village lies within the civil parish of Tring Rural, close to the boundary with Buckinghamshire.

 Wilstone reservoir, one of the four Tring reservoirs, lies close to the village.

 History

-It is believed by historians that Wilstone began under the name of Wyvellsthorn somewhere around the 6th century but there is evidence that the area had been settled long before then as a Roman coin with the face of Publius Metilius Nepos, a Roman Governor of Britain from AD96 to AD98, has been found in the village and ancient pottery has been found near the reservoir.

-Wilstone has mostly remained the same over the past couple of centuries.
-Before the construction of the Grand Union Canal and Tring reservoirs Wilstone consisted mostly of a marsh in the south called 'the moors' and mills in the northern part of the village known as the milloppers.
-After the Moors drained into the Canals and reservoirs new land for workers to live became available and up to four pubs or ale houses, a chapel, a church, two or three shops, a forge and all the trades needed to support a village were constructed, however the only one of these 18th century developments to remain in its past form is The Half Moon, the local pub and the St. Cross church as the rest have been turned into houses because the invention of the automobile has made it possible for the villagers to travel to the surrounding towns for their services instead of using the shops inside the village.

 In 1861 the village's population was recorded as around 455 however when a depression caused by international food trade and outbreaks of disease amongst workers hit the British agricultural industry the population declined.
 The village suffered heavily as workers' conditions worsened and wages lowered further.
 This degradation of conditions caused the village's population to drop to 400 as the workers moved to the city for a better life.